Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (15) Directly or indirectly offering or accepting any

-benefit to or from any employee, agent, or fiduciary without the consent of the latter's employer or principal with intent to or the understanding that this action will influence his or her conduct in relation to his or her employer's or principal's affairs.
+benefit to or from any employee, agent, or fiduciary without the consent of the latter's employer or principal with intent to or the understanding that this action will influence the person's conduct in relation to the person's employer's or principal's affairs.

 (16) Violation of any disciplinary order imposed on a